Chapter 2: Exploratory Data Analysis (EDA)

 z=pinetree$Top)

-A bubble plot is another option where a scatter plot shows the third variable as the size of the bubble on a scatter plot.
+A bubble plot is a way to plot three variables on a two-dimensional scatter plot, where a third variable gives the size of the points (or ‘bubbles’).
 This type of plot can be restrictive for some datasets depending on the variability involved in the third variable.
-Figure 37 shows the location of the house pits and total Area.
+Figure 27 shows the location of the house pits and total Area.
 This plot not only gives the spatial view of the tribal area but indirectly reveals the clustering of house sizes.

 Code